STRATEGIC PARTNERSHIP BETWEEN THE

 This partnership does not preclude employees and/or employers from exercising any right provided under the OSH Act, nor does it abrogate any responsibility to comply with rules and regulations adopted pursuant to the Act.

-Any of the signatory stakeholders may terminate participation by providing thirty (30) days written notice to the other.
+Any of the signatory and non-signatory stakeholders may terminate participation by providing thirty (30) days written notice to the other signatories.

 Either party may also propose modification or amendment to the agreement.
 Changes to the Partnership Agreement may be implemented if both parties agree that it is in the best interest of the parties involved.